radekstepan/intermine-lists-client/README.md

 1. ~~CSS based off of a library~~.
 Twitter Bootstrap
 1. ~~Manage resource usage of a client side app~~.
 Chaplin `dispose()` and our `class Garbage`
 1. ~~Implement assertions especially on init of methods/classes to catch the unexpected~~. our `class AssertException`
+1. ~~Cross-module communication using the Mediator and Publish/Subscribe patterns~~.
+Chaplin
+1. ~~Make local links accessible from the outside~~.
+Lists and Folders map through routes and Flatiron always serves the `index.html` regardless of the route requested and the Chaplin instantiates the appropriate controller method.

+### Design

+1. classify list objects so that they can be custom styled by the different mines.